What time is Sherlock on TV tonight?

 What else is going to happen?

-A new character is joining the cast.
-We don't know his or her name yet but it ends with Watson...

-Yes, we'll meet John and Mary's newborn baby.
-As will Sherlock, who – as we can see from the picture above – is likely to find the whole situation rather puzzling (maybe it's time someone sat him down and told him about the birds and the bees).

-We also have good reason to believe that the new episode will see Sherlock on the trail of his arch-nemesis Moriarty – even if he is dead…
+We can assume that this week's episode will see the reconciliation of Sherlock and John after their estrangement last week, and will continue to see Sherlock on the trail of his arch-nemesis Moriarty – even if he is dead…

 At the end of the last series, Sherlock resurfaced from a drug-induced reverie proclaiming "Moriarty is dead.
 More importantly, I know exactly what he's going to do next…"

-So it seems Sherlock has used the case of The Abominable Bride – in which the culprits turn out to be a group of women banding together to carry out the work of a fallen comrade – to help him understand Moriarty’s apparent return from the dead.
+So it seems Sherlock has used the case of The Abominable Bride – in which the culprits turn out to be a group of women banding together to carry out the work of a fallen comrade – to help him understand Moriarty’s apparent return from the dead, as also explained in last week's episode.
 It's therefore possible we'll be meeting more of Moriarty’s associates, even if we won’t see Andrew Scott’s villain in person again.

 Although with Sherlock, anything is possible…